Yoav666s/dnd-wiki/collections/_monsters/basic-rules/vulture.md

 proficiency_bonus: "+2"
 traits: |
   **Keen Sight and Smell.** The vulture has advantage on Wisdom (Perception) checks that rely on sight or smell.

     **Pack Tactics.** The vulture has advantage on an attack roll against a creature if at least one of the vulture's allies is within 5 ft. of the creature and the ally isn't incapacitated.
 actions: |
   **Beak.** Melee Weapon Attack: +2 to hit, reach 5 ft., one target.
 Hit: 2 (1d4) piercing damage.
 legendary_actions: ""
-description: ""
 excerpt: "Medium Beast, Unaligned"
 source: "Basic Rules"
 ---